Skip to main content

 • You care about critical CSS for LCP — Thumbor doesn't extract or inline CSS.

-• You want the format decision (WebP vs AVIF vs JPEG) made automatically from the request's Accept header rather than encoded in template URLs.
+• You want the format decision made automatically from the request's Accept header rather than encoded in template URLs — WebP across 1.15 and 2.0, AVIF from the 2.0 worker.

 • You're coming from mod_pagespeed and want the closest functional successor.